christophihl/startupengineer/content/_repos/dat_sci/03_dat_acq.md

 <pre><code class="js">javascript:(function()%7Bvar%20s=document.createElement('div');s.innerHTML='Loading...';s.style.color='black';s.style.padding='20px';s.style.position='fixed';s.style.zIndex='9999';s.style.fontSize='3.0em';s.style.border='2px%20solid%20black';s.style.right='40px';s.style.top='40px';s.setAttribute('class','selector_gadget_loading');s.style.background='white';document.body.appendChild(s);s=document.createElement('script');s.setAttribute('type','text/javascript');s.setAttribute('src','https://dv0akt2986vzh.cloudfront.net/unstable/lib/selectorgadget.js');document.body.appendChild(s);%7D)();</code></pre>

-But keep in mind, that there are infinite ways to select an element and having knowledge about the underlying html code of a website makes it way easier to scrape a webiste in the long run.
+But keep in mind, that there are infinite ways to select an element and having knowledge about the underlying html code of a website makes it way easier to scrape a website in the long run.
 To find the CSS class for an element, we need to right-click on that area and select “Inspect” or “Inspect Element” (depending on the browser you are using).
 The hardest part of scraping is figuring out the xpath or css to indicate which html nodes to select.

 <a href="https://rvest.tidyverse.org/" target="_blank">
 <img src="/img/icons/logo_rvest.svg" align="right" style="width:200px; height:200px; padding:0px 0px 10px 10px; margin-top:0px; margin-bottom:0px;"/>